 You’re 23 weeks pregnant!

-Your pregnancy is in full swing and your baby is growing quickly.
+But your pregnancy is definitely in full swing, and your baby is growing quickly.

 Are you feeling more excited now you’re getting close to the third trimester?

-This is often the time most pregnant women really start to feel connected to their babies.
+Pregnancy week 23 is often the time most pregnant women really start to feel connected to their baby.

 Your partner is also likely to enjoy cuddling up to your bump.